paulwizviz/learn-tendermint/README.md

 The content of this project is intended for educational purposes only.

-Unless otherwise stated, any opinions expressed in this project belong to the contributor(s).
+Unless otherwise stated, any opinion expressed in this project belongs to the contributor(s).